eniewold/unchain-readthedocs/docs/source/exchange/binance.rst

 Binance
 ######################

-This page contain instruction on how to connect the unchain.app to the Binance exchange to retrieve transactions.
+You can synchronize transaction from the Binance exchange automatically through the API or using CSV file(s).
+This page describes steps for both methods.

 .. note::
    Binance does not support a complete set of transaction synchronization, but we've managed to support as much as possible on several different available API's that are offered by Binance.